offconvex/offconvex.github.io/_posts/2016-10-12-gradient-descent-learns-dynamical-systems.md

 visible:    false
 ---

 From text translation to video captioning, learning to map one sequence to another is an increasingly active research area in machine learning.
-Fueled by the success of recurrent neural networks in its many variants, the field has seen rapid advances over the last view years.
+Fueled by the success of recurrent neural networks in its many variants, the field has seen rapid advances over the last few years.
 Recurrent neural networks are typically trained using some form of stochastic gradient descent combined with backpropagation for computing derivatives.
 The fact that gradient descent finds a useful set of parameters is by no means obvious.
 The training objective is typically non-convex.
 The fact that the model is allowed to maintain state is an additional obstacle that makes training of recurrent neural networks challenging.

 In this post, we take a step back to reflect on the mathematics of recurrent neural networks.
-Interpreting recurrent neural networks as dynamical systems, we will show that stochastic gradient descent successfully learns the parameters of an unknown linear dynamical system even though the training objective is non-convex.
+Interpreting recurrent neural networks as dynamical systems, we will show that stochastic gradient descent successfully learns the parameters of an unknown *linear* dynamical system even though the training objective is non-convex.
 Along the way, we'll discuss several useful concepts from control theory, a field that has studied linear dynamical systems for decades.
 Investigating stochastic gradient descent for learning linear dyanmical systems not only bears out interesting connections between machine learning and control theory, it might also provide a useful stepping stone for a deeper undestanding of recurrent neural networks more broadly.

 ## Linear dynamical systems

-We focus on time-invariant the single-input single-output system.
-For an input sequence of real numbers $x_1,\dots, x_T\in \mathbb{R}$,  the system maintains a sequence of hidden states $h_1,\dots, h_T\in \mathbb{R}^n$, and prodcues a sequence of outputs $y_1,\dots, y_T\in \mathbb{R}$ according to the following rules:
+We focus on time-invariant single-input single-output system.
+For an input sequence of real numbers $x_1,\dots, x_T\in \mathbb{R}$,  the system maintains a sequence of hidden states $h_1,\dots, h_T\in \mathbb{R}^n$, and produces a sequence of outputs $y_1,\dots, y_T\in \mathbb{R}$ according to the following rules:

 $$ h_{t+1} = Ah_t + Bx_t~~~~~~~~~~~~~~~~~~~~~    $$